 ricotta cheese recipe

-Scour the internet for recipes and you’ll see that many use a candy thermometer to check the temperature of the milk.
-It’s not necessary.
-Once the milk and cream just come to a boil, remove from the heat and add the white wine vinegar.
-After a minute or so the mixture will form the curds and whey, which is simply the solids and milky water.
+Scour the internet for ricotta recipes and you’ll see that many suggest a candy thermometer to check the temperature of the milk.
+It’s really not necessary.
+Once the milk and cream come to a boil, a good scorch, remove from the heat immediately and add the vinegar.
+Stir just once or twice – then stop.
+After a few minutes the mixture will form curds and whey, which is simply another way to say solids and milky water.

-That’s right, curds and whey… I know what you’re thinking… like Little Miss Muffet?
+Curds and whey… I know what you’re thinking… like Little Miss Muffet?
 Yes, like Miss Muffett.
-I’d like to think she was sitting on her tuffet making ricotta cheese and couldn’t stop herself from eating her curds and whey before separating them out like we’re about to do.
-I think there was potential for a nursery rhyme about patience and willpower.
-Though not quite as catchy, I guess.
+I’d like to think she was sitting on her tuffet making ricotta cheese but then couldn’t stop herself from eating her curds and whey before separating them out like we’re about to do.
+I think there was potential for a nursery rhyme about patience and willpower, before the spider sat down beside her – though not quite as catchy, I guess.

 Don’t be like Miss Muffet.